-The Village agrees to deduct Union membership dues each pay period from the pay of those employees who are Union members and who have on file with the Village a voluntary check off authorization.
-The Union shall certify the current amount of Union deductions for each employee.
+In accordance with the Illinois Public Labor Relations Act, the Village agrees to deduct Union membership dues, assessments and fees each pay period from the pay of those employees who have on file with the Village a voluntary check off authorization.

-Upon receipt of an appropriate written authorization from an employee, such authorized deductions shall be made in accordance with the law and shall be remitted to the Union on a monthly basis at the address designated in writing by the Union.
+Upon receipt of an appropriate written authorization from an employee, such authorized deductions, assessments or fees shall be made in accordance with the law and shall be remitted to the Union on a monthly basis at the address designated in writing by the Union.
 The Union shall advise the Village of any increases or decrease in dues or other approved deductions in writing at least thirty (30) days prior to its effective date.